 \subsection{Applications to the Hitchin Fibration for \texorpdfstring{$(\GL_{2n},\GL_n\times\GL_n)$}{(GL2n,GLn x GLn)}}

 The regular quotient for the case of $(\GL_{2n},\GL_n\times \GL_n)$ was computed in Example \ref{example: structure of regular quotient for U(n,n) case}.
 Now that we have constructed spectral covers, we give an alternate description.
-This recovers the work of Schapostnik on spectral covers \cite{schaposnik2013spectral}.
+This recovers the work of Schaposnik on spectral covers \cite{schaposnik2013spectral}.

 We will make use of the notation from Section \ref{sec: general structure}; in particular, we fix a smooth projective curve $C$ of genus at least 2 and a line bundle $D$ on $C$ of degree at lest $2g$.
-For any $S$ point $S\times C\to \fc_D$, we define the spectral cover at $a$ to be the base change
+For any $S$ point $a:S\times C\to \fc_D$, we define the spectral cover at $a$ to be the base change

 In particular, we will set $\ol{C}$ to be the base change along the evaluation map $\cA\times C\to \fc_D$.
-We can realize $\ol{C}_a$ as a subvariety of the total space $\mathrm{Tot}(D)$ by considering the vanishing locus of the characteristic polynomial equation.
+We can realize $\ol{C}_a$ as a subvariety of the total space $\mathrm{Tot}(2D)$ by considering the vanishing locus of the characteristic polynomial equation.

-It is immediate from the Weil restriciton description of Proposition \ref{proposition: U(n,n) spectral cover} that we have the following description of fibers.
+It is immediate from the Weil restriction description of Proposition \ref{proposition: U(n,n) spectral cover} that we have the following description of fibers.